Believe in the miracle of marinades.

-Marinades typically include an oil and an acid, but the sky’s the limit for creativity.
+As you see, marinades typically feature an oil and an acid, but the sky's the limit for creativity.
 Add your own punctuation marks with fresh or dried herbs, spices, and chile peppers; onions, shallots, garlic, ginger, citrus zest; prepared condiments like mustard, ketchup, or plum sauce.
-For your oil base, try olive, peanut, sesame, walnut, or chile oil.
+For your oil base, try olive, peanut, truffle, sesame, walnut, or chile oil.
 You can also use milk, coconut milk, buttermilk, or yogurt.
+For acids, experiment with vinegars, try wines or beers, lemon or lime juice, and yogurt.

 How Long Should I Marinate Meat?

-- Most seafood should not stay in for longer than an hour
+- Most seafood need only 15 to 30 minutes and should not stay in for longer than an hour

 - Boneless chicken breasts only need about two hours